argoproj/argo-workflows/docs/cli/argo_retry.md

 ### Synopsis

 Rerun a failed Workflow.
-All steps that failed are marked as pending and then executed as normal.
+Specifically, rerun all failed steps.
 The same Workflow object is used and no new Workflows are created.

 ```
 argo retry [WORKFLOW...] [flags]